Is Dry Socket a Dental Emergency?

 You should call your dentist right away if you think you have symptoms of a dry socket or increased pain that does not respond to pain medications.
 A bad taste or breath in your mouth could indicate infection, so you should call an emergency dentist for help.

 The dental emergency team at Emergency Dentist of Austin is ready to handle your dry socket or any other dental issue you might have at any time.
-Please book an appointment online or call us at (512) 961-6200 to discuss your dental emergency needs with an experienced Austin emergency dentist, Dr. Sumit Kumar.
+Please book an appointment online or call us at (512) 961-6200 to discuss your dental emergency needs with an experienced Austin emergency dentist.